quadbio/scRNAseq_analysis_vignette/Tutorial.md

 ```R
 seurat <- subset(seurat, subset = nFeature_RNA > 500 & nFeature_RNA < 5000 & percent.mt < 5)
 ```

+It is worth to mention that sometimes more QC may need to be applied.
+One putative issue is again doublets.
+As the amount of captured RNAs vary a lot in different cells, doublets don't always show higher number of detected genes or transcripts.
+There are several tools available now, which is designed to predict whether a 'cell' is indeed one singlet or actually doublet.
+[DoubletFinder](https://github.com/chris-mcginnis-ucsf/DoubletFinder), for instance, does doublet prediction by firstly construct artificial doublets by randomly averaging cells in the data, and then for each cell, test whether it is more similar to the artificially doublets or not to make the decision whether a cell is likely to be a doublet.
+Similarly, mitochondrial transcript percentage may not be sufficient to filter out stressed or unhealthy cells.
+Sometimes one would need to do extra filtering, e.g. based on [the machine learning based prediction](https://www.nature.com/articles/s41586-019-1654-9#Sec2).

 ### Step 3.
 Normalization
 Similar to bulk RNA-seq, the amount of captured RNA in each cell is different, therefore a direct comparison of the captured transcript number of each gene across different cells is definitely not the right way to do.
 A normalization step, aiming to make gene expression levels of different cells comparable, is therefore necessary.
 The most commonly used normalization in scRNA-seq data analysis is very similar to the concept of TPM (Transcripts Per Million reads), to normalizes the feature expression measurements for each cell by the total expression, and then multiplies this by a scale factor (10000 by default).
 At the end, the resulted expression levels are log-transformed so that the resulted values can better fit normal distribution.
 It is worth to mention, that before doing log-transform, one pseudocount is added to every value, so that genes with zero transcript detected in a cell still present present values of zero after log-transform.